- Understand key health economic concepts

-This introductory course explains key economic concepts that are relevant to the private healthcare industry.
-The presentation takes the perspective from private agents making economic decisions.
+This introductory course explains key economic concepts that are relevant to the public healthcare industry.
+The presentation takes the perspective from the Government and other public institutions.
 The course covers healthcare demand and disparities, social health insurance, public provision of healthcare, health care labor markets, economic epidemiology, and government regulation of unhealthy behaviors.

 - The lecturers will explain key economic theory and the understanding will be consolidated by selected readings from a leading health economics textbook and other sources.

 - Economic theory will be discussed in the context of real life applications introduced via relevant newspaper articles and case studies.

 - Understanding of theory and specific skills will be acquired by means of in-class exercises and short home assignments.

 Assessment Components (relative weights in the final grade)

 - Written group assignment (40%)